madneal/htb/Haystack/README.md

 [![erlWZT.png](https://s2.ax1x.com/2019/08/03/erlWZT.png)](https://imgchr.com/i/erlWZT)

 But we are still not root!
 Don't be upset.
 Let's move on.
 If we look at the logstash in the machine carefully, we will find something interesting.
-We find the group `kibana` has write permission of conf.d of logstash.
+We find the user group `kibana` has write permission of `conf.d` of logstash.

 ```
 ls -lah